bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 For this reason, we first aimed at classifying untrained sequences which are comparable as being completely new to the subjects, and are learned along the course of the "MVPA task".
 This 2-class scheme allows mapping representation of non-consolidated sequence.

 Then TSeq and IntSeq are also analyzed separately in IntGroup mapping sequences consolidated on two separate nights of sleep.

+Morover, the instruction stimuli presented before each execution, enable disambiguation of the memory traces from explicit recall from that during execution of the motor plan.

 The MVPA analysis was based on PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom cross-validation scheme, Searchlight and measures to adapt to the study design and analyses.